 North Carolina has a statutory priority of who it will give preference to when appointing a Guardian.
 North Carolina prefers to appoint individual adult Guardians with some familiarity with the incompetent; however, sometimes such persons are not available in each case.
 If no such person is available, the Court looks to appoint a corporation that has experience serving as a Guardian as the next candidate.
 If neither of those options exist, the Court may appoint a local social services agency to act as a Guardian.

 At Garrett, Walker, Aycoth & Olson, our guardianship attorneys are here to help with all of your guardianship needs.
-Contact our attorneys in Greensboro today.
+Contact our attorney in Greensboro today.